World Of Dahlov Ipcar

 in 1936, she and her husband Adolph Ipcar eventually moved to a small

-dairy farm in Georgetown, Maine, where they have lived ever since.
+dairy farm in Georgetown, Maine, where she has lived ever since.

 see slide show